RarelyCharlie/rarelycharlie.github.io/_draft/chat11.md

 7 Cups is designed for emotional support, but members often use the language of problem-solving to describe their situation, saying that they need help when really it's their state of mind that has brought them here.

-Accurately reflecting people's feeling is what shows them they are being heard and understood.
+Accurately reflecting people's feelings is what shows them they are being heard and understood.
 That's why reflection is at the heart of active listening.